What is the ketogenic diet and is it really THAT gut friendly?

 Seaweed – this one’s for seafood lovers.
 Seaweed contains a cocktail of nutrients, vitamins and minerals including vitamin K, calcium and iron.
 It’s a prebiotic algae that's extremely high in fibre to enhance the growth of good gut bacteria, prevent bad bacteria and boost the immune system.
 Want to help build strong bones and regulate your blood pressure?
 Seaweed is the answer.
 Intriguingly, seaweed contains fourteen more times calcium than milk does.
 You can often see me snacking on seaweed or twirling it singlehandedly into soups.
 Read more about the benefits of seaweed here and try my delicious Seaweed and Sesame Salad.

-If you’re a ketogenic fan and love how you’re feeling and the results you’re seeing - that’s great!
+If you’re a fan of ketogenic meals and love how you’re feeling and the results you’re seeing - that’s great!
 Just remember to support your body with the right fuel it needs.
 I recommend supplementing with prebiotic rich foods and using my Love Your Gut Powder and Golden Gut Blend to ensure you’re giving your gut and body the love that it needs to work as efficiently as possible!